the-turing-way/the-turing-way/book/templates/case-study-template/case-study-template.md

 > You are encouraged to improve on them in a pull request.

 > End your case study by highlighting the aspect of this case that you are the most proud of, and why.
-> You may also wish to point your readers to other resources where they can learn more about your case or other relevant insights.
+> You may also wish to point your readers to other resources where they can learn more about your case or gain other relevant insights.

 <!-- IMPORTANT!